Notre-Dame Cathedral Basilica: History

 The main structure was completed in 1846.
 In 1847, the church was designated the cathedral of Bytown and Joseph-Bruno Guigues was appointed the first bishop.
 He is honoured with a lifesize statue at the southwest corner of the cathedral grounds.
 In 1859, Father Damase Dandurand, OMI, designed the two Gothic spires which were added to the west front in 1866.
 Earlier, in 1849–50, he designed the Archbishop's Palace and in 1862–63, added the choir loft.
 In 1879, Pope Leo XIII designated the cathedral as a minor basilica.

 James R. Bowes, architect, designed new galleries and other improvements in 1875.

 Governor General Georges Vanier and Prime Minister Sir Wilfrid Laurier both were given state funerals at the cathedral.

 A plaque commemorating the history of the cathedral was later erected near the building.
 It reads:

-"1841-1843 - This Gothic revival structure is the oldest surviving church in Ottawa.
+"1841–1843 - This Gothic revival structure is the oldest surviving church in Ottawa.
 Its twin steeples were erected in 1842.
 In 1848 it was named the Cathedral of the Diocese of Ottawa, then later was granted the title Basilica.
 Its chief glory is its carved and painted interior.
 Designated heritage property 1978."

-"On Dec 18 1999 the most reverend Marcel A Gervais, Archbishop of Ottawa officially reopened Notre Dame Cathedral.
+"On Dec 18, 1999, the most reverend Marcel A Gervais, Archbishop of Ottawa officially reopened Notre Dame Cathedral.
 The Cathedral had been closed for renovations since the beginning of 1999 and work continued into the year 2000.
 This historic restoration was made possible through the generous gifts of anonymous donors, the Canada Millenium partnership program, the Ontario Government and the friends of the Cathedral.
 We also recognize the warm hospitality of the Sisters of Charity of Ottawa who welcomed the community at the Chapel of their Mother House while the Cathedral was closed."

 Design

+The church contains bench seating for 1,544 people, which includes the second floor balcony when it is open for larger masses.
 The steeples are covered with tin, which is typical for French-Canadian churches, and house a peal of bells.
 The exterior is fairly reserved, but the interior is far more ornate, designed by Georges Buillon.